tomatolog/manticore/docs/9_api_reference/general_query_settings/setoverride.rst

 Sets temporary (per-query) per-document attribute value overrides.
 Only supports scalar attributes. $values must be a hash that maps document IDs to overridden attribute values.
-Introduced in version 0.9.9-rc1.

 Override feature lets you “temporary” update attribute values for some documents within a single query, leaving all other queries unaffected.